 Could this tiny jelly hold the secret to curing cancer?
-Smaller than a pinky nail, this sea creature has the Benjamin Button-like ability to revert back to a polyp stage when threatened with starvation or injury, earning it the nickname "immortal jellyfish" for how it outsmarts death.
-Although the species had been known about for a hundred years, it wasn't until the 1990s that this incredible phenomenon was discovered.
+Smaller than a pinky nail, this sea creature has the Benjamin Button-like ability to revert back to a polyp stage when threatened with starvation or injury, earning it the nickname “immortal jellyfish” for how it outsmarts death.
+Although the species had been known about for a hundred years, it wasn’t until the 1990s that this incredible phenomenon was discovered.
 Scientists still are unsure exactly how its cells are able to regress and regrow, but the immortal jellyfish could hold promise for fighting diseases like cancer in humans.
-Check out more rare photos of our ocean's invertebrates like you've never seen them before.

 The Bermuda Triangle